ReinholdM/Offline-Pre-trained-Multi-Agent-Decision-Transformer/README.md

 ```

 ## How to run experiments
-1. setup python environment with 'requirements.txt'
+1. setup python environment with `pip install -r requirements.txt`
-2. to install StarCraft II & SMAC, you could run 'bash install_sc2.sh'.
+2. to install StarCraft II & SMAC, you could run `bash install_sc2.sh`.
 Or you could install them manually to other path you like, following the official link: https://github.com/oxwhirl/smac.
-2. enter the 'sc2' folder.
+2. enter the `./sc2/` folder.
-3. set hyper-parameters in 'run_madt_sc2.py' line 19-52 according to appendix.
+3. set hyper-parameters in `run_madt_sc2.py` line 19-49 according to appendix.
-4. select a maps to test in 'envs/config.py' line 142
+4. select a maps to test in `envs/config.py` line 142
-5. run the 'run_madt_sc2.py' script
+5. run the `run_madt_sc2.py` script